 It is, in fact, such products of wisdom that can lead one to prosperity and happiness in life.
-Otherwise, sheer knowledge of facts and ideas will never make people immune to mistakes and failures.
+Otherwise, sheer knowledge of facts and ideas cannot make people immune to mistakes and failures.

 Nevertheless, despite its urgency and importance in life, wisdom, unfortunately, is most effectively absorbed through observation and experience rather than training and education, which makes its acquisition really costly and time-consuming.
-Therefore, people, for millennia, have embedded their messages in fiction or nonfiction stories, whose characters and conflicts can be vividly imagined.
+Therefore, people, for millennia, have strived to convey their words of wisdom in fiction or nonfiction stories, whose characters and conflicts can be vividly imagined.

 As the most effective and the least cumbersome shortcut to wisdom, stories require the medium of language in order to exist, making them the most important channel of transferring wisdom from generation to generation.
 Accordingly, out of the many school subjects, history and English are the most wisdom-inducing subjects.
 They are galore with stories, fiction or nonfiction, with characters and conflicts, which either end in tragedy or prosperity.
-Their stories resemble real-life experiences in that they both impart their lessons indirectly through numerous twists and turns, which requires readers to make decisions based on meagre evidence.
+Just like real-life experiences, these stories impart their lessons indirectly through numerous twists and turns, which requires readers to make decisions based on meagre evidence.

 To help students accomplish this two-fold purpose, educators have resorted to literary essays.
 Writing a literary essay requires students not only to clearly comprehend the language of the text but also to critically evaluate the ideas and facts to draw logical conclusions, which will ultimately help them gain wisdom.
 While students who have not fully grasped the reason behind writing a literary essay tend to loathe such an essay, the ones who are aware of its goal pride themselves in delving deeper in the story and writing an essay that, like a gem of wisdom, can enlighten the readers.